 “Tribal law is a cornerstone of Native Americans’ quest for equality and inclusion within the U.S. justice system,” says Greg Sarris ’78, Federated Indians of Graton Rancheria Tribal Chairman, who also taught at UCLA for more than a decade.
 “UCLA’s commitment to educating and preparing the next generation of tribal legal advocates is personally known to me, as an alumnus and former UCLA professor.
 We hope this gift will begin the drive for equality for our people in our native land.”

-A Tradition of Influence
+A tradition of influence

 The Graton Scholars program bolsters UCLA’s strengths as one of the nation’s premier legal institutions to study Indian law.
 The first legal casebook in federal Indian law was written by UCLA Law faculty, and the school developed the first joint degree program in the country in law and American Indian studies.
 UCLA Law also runs the Tribal Legal Development Clinic, which gives students hands-on experience and provides tribes with free legal services, including constitution drafting and revision; tribal code development; establishment and operation of tribal court systems; and negotiation of cooperative agreements with local cities, counties and states to coordinate initiatives and services to advance tribal sovereignty and Indigenous Peoples rights to self-determination.